vvidhig/vvidhig/README.md

 </h3>

 <p align="center">
-  ⚡ I'm an aspiring Data Scientist with a deep passion for uncovering insights and crafting innovative solutions.
+  ⚡ I'm an Computer Science Undergrad with a deep passion for uncovering insights and crafting innovative solutions.
 When I'm not delving into data, you'll find me immersed in a good book or enjoying the latest anime.
 I thrive on creativity and innovation, always seeking new ways to push the boundaries of what's possible.
-With so much left to explore in the world of data science, I firmly believe that constant learning and curiosity are the keys to success.
+With so much left to explore in the world of technology, I firmly believe that constant learning and curiosity are the keys to success.
   <br/>
   <p align="center">
   <a href="https://www.linkedin.com/in/vidhigupta310105/">